torybriggs/blog/articles/2012-05-25-readlists.md

 (To make things even easier, you can [download the epub directly](http://readlists.com/502966cc/download/epub "Anil Dash'es best work, straight to your hardrive"), courtesy of Readlists)

-**Awesome Update**: Things have just gotten better.
-[You can now buy the Anil Dash experience from me for $3](http://gum.co/LloI "Anil Dash Experience") (undercutting Anil's own book price by $1 I think).
+**Awesome Update**: Things have just gotten better. <strike>[You can now buy the Anil Dash experience from me for $3](# "Anil Dash Experience")</strike> (undercutting Anil's own book price by $1 I think).
 To be clear, I'm doing this with [Anil's consent](https://twitter.com/anildash/status/206065239417028608).

+**Awesome Update 2**: Please don't buy my Anil Dash ebook.
+I'm trying to take a questionable service to the logical extreme.
+Although Mr. Dash has commended me for making this readlist, I'm quite sure I wouldn't get the same response from a publisher who isn't also an advisor to the company.
+The sarcasm of this post seems to be lost on the Arc90 folks.